Cjb00000/SkyTri/README.md

 # Skytri - Graphics Experiments

+A real-time OpenGL-based 3D rendering engine I develop in to deepen my understanding of graphics concepts and explore topics of interest.
 Built with OpenGL 3.3, GLFW, GLM, and Glad.
+LearnOpenGL.com has been great a great resource.

+## Current Highlights
+- Cloth Physics, Post-processing effects

+### Future Improvements
+- Implement cloth physics using a compute shader (OpenGL 4.3 or higher)
+- Add bounding boxes/spheres and collision detection for cloth physics.
+These bounding spheres will be beneficial to future collision testing as well.
+- Switch development to Vulkan
+- Endless features!
+(SSAO, Deferred Rendering, etc.)

 ## Setup